 Reviews for SpotMe are also mixed.
 Some customers have no issues and love it.
 But one says their SpotMe was closed after receiving a smaller deposit than usual.
-Overall, it earns decent ratings for a bank.
+Overall, the feature earns decent ratings.

 Is Chime legit?

 Yes, Chime is a legit online banking platform.
-Because it only uses your Chime bank account information to offer access to SpotMe, you won't need to sign into other bank accounts or share extra information with Chime.
+Because it only uses your Chime checking account information to offer access to SpotMe, you won't need to sign into other bank accounts or share extra information with Chime.

 SpotMe vs. payday loans

-SpotMe and payday loans are very different.
-SpotMe simply prevents you from overdrawing your bank account when you make a debit card purchase — it's not a good option for covering an unexpected expense.
+SpotMe and payday loans work very differently.
+SpotMe simply covers debit card purchases and ATM withdrawals as needed, up to your limit.
+It’s not a good option for covering an unexpected expense.
 Payday loans are a high-cost, short-term option that may put you at risk of a cycle of debt if you fail to repay on time.